oyranos-cms/oyranos-cms.github.io/wiki/XML_Plug-in_options.md

 ------------

 -   based on W3C technology (Xforms, Dom ...)
--   ajax based technology ((X)HTML, CSS and Javascript)

-[`KaiUweBehrmann`](/wiki/User%3AKaiUweBehrmann "wikilink")`: does not think it is a good idea to bring too many dependencies into the plug-in system. `

 -   slim XML footprint
 -   callback mechanism (possibly to pass the changed serialised widget layout, like a diff, to the callback)